danielsaidi/website_danielsaidi/collections/_posts/2022/2022-04-27-building-multi-platform-documentation-with-docc.md

 end
 ```

-This function locates and deletes all `SwiftUIKit.doccarchive` in the global Derived Data folder.
+This locates and deletes all `SwiftUIKit.doccarchive` in the global Derived Data folder.
 This is needed since there may be many and we must have exactly one for later steps. `|| true` is added to silence any errors that will otherwise cause Fastlane to abort.

-The `docc_platform` lane then runs `xcodebuild docbuild` to generate a documentation archive for a platform that is specified with a `values[:destination]` parameter, which can be `ios`, `OS X` etc.
+The `docc_platform` lane then runs `xcodebuild docbuild` to create a documentation archive for the platform specified in `values[:destination]`, which can be `ios`, `OS X` etc.

-Once the archive is generated, the lane runs `find` to find the (now guaranteed only) documentation archive in Derived Data and moves it to the local `Docs` folder.
+Once the archive is generated, the lane runs `find` to find the documentation archive within Derived Data and moves it to the local `Docs` folder.

-You can specify a custom derived data folder when generating the archive, which could make this step not needed.
+You can specify a custom derived data folder, which could make this step obsolete.
 I could however not get this to work with external dependencies, which were located in the global Derived Data folder, which caused the build to fail.

-Finally the `docc_platform` lane renames `SwiftUIKit.doccarchive` by adding a `values[:name]` suffix.
-This will cause the file to be named `SwiftUIKit_ios.doccarchive` for iOS etc.
+The `docc_platform` lane finally renames the `SwiftUIKit.doccarchive` archive by adding a `values[:name]` suffix to it, which gives it a platform-specific name.

 ### Step 2: Generate documentation archives for all platforms

-To generate documentation archives for all supported platform, let's add a second lane called `docc`:
+To generate documentation archives for all platform, let's add a second lane called `docc`:

 ```sh
 desc "Build documentation for all platforms"